Rotator cuff tears

 - Infection.
 Patients are given antibiotics during the procedure to lessen the risk for infection.
 If an infection develops, an additional surgery or prolonged antibiotic treatment may be needed.

 - Deltoid detachment.
-During an open repair, this shoulder muscle is detached to provide better access to the rotator cuff.
+In the case of an open repair, this shoulder muscle is detached to provide better access to the rotator cuff.
 It is stitched back into place at the end of the procedure.
 It is very important to protect this area after surgery and during rehabilitation to allow it to heal.

 - Stiffness.
 Early rehabilitation lessens the likelihood of permanent stiffness or loss of motion.
 Most of the time, stiffness will improve with more aggressive therapy and exercise.